 7.03.010: Outside Burning Prohibited

 It shall be unlawful to burn any garbage or any other refuse outside of any building at any time in the City.
-No person shall start or maintain any outdoor burning, open burning or camp fire and no materials shall be burned upon any street, curb, gutter or sidewalk.
+No person shall start or maintain any outdoor burning or open burning and no materials shall be burned upon any street, curb, gutter or sidewalk except as described in 7.03.020: Burning for Personal Enjoyment.

 (Ordinance 150 – 6/18/2012: Effective 7/18/2012 [Repeals/Replaces all Title 7])